beyondeye/rive-android-fork-dec25/aiplans/rive-sprite-scene-implementation.md

 ### Solution: RiveSpriteScene API

-We will create a new API that:
+We created a new API that:

-- Renders multiple Rive artboards in a single GPU pass
+- Renders multiple Rive artboards in a single GPU pass (batch mode) or individually (per-sprite mode)
 - Uses DrawScope coordinates directly (not artboard coordinates)
 - Supports flexible z-ordering among sprites
 - Provides hit testing and animation control per sprite